RafaelC457ro/eth-citizen/README.md

 - **web3.js**: A JavaScript library for interacting with the Ethereum blockchain.
 - **TypeScript**: A statically typed superset of JavaScript.
 - **npm**: Node package manager for managing project dependencies.
+- **tailwindcss**: A utility-first CSS framework for rapidly building custom designs.

 ## Smart Contract Details